 The funding gap in adult social care has been widely reported and debated in your Lordships’ House on several occasions.
 Several organisations have now agreed that there will be a funding gap of around £2.8 billion by 2019-20 unless we have decisive action from government.
 As financial pressures—such as costlier methods of support, unfunded increases in the national living wage and the apprenticeship levy and the uncertainty surrounding historical liabilities for sleep-in pay—all continue to plague the sector, a sustainable funding solution becomes increasingly vital.

 The learning disability sector would like to see an annual uplift in funding of 5% each year to remain financially viable.
 According to the IFS, the total amount spent on adult social care in 2015-16 was £16.8 billion.
 To remain stable, the sector would have needed an additional £840 million for 2016-17.
 Instead, the IFS reported a cut of £300 million, with total expenditure falling to £16.5 billion in 2016-17.
 The CQC has already reported that the social care sector is at “a financial tipping point”.
-Earlier this year, the Government were warned that the number of providers in the learning disability sector, now reported to be running at a deficit, has more than trebled, rising from 11% in 2016-17 to 34% in 2017-18.
+Earlier this year, the Government were warned that the proportion of providers in the learning disability sector now reported to be running at a deficit has more than trebled, rising from 11% in 2016-17 to 34% in 2017-18.

 The sector was denied a place in the social care Green Paper, being instead part of a so-called parallel body of work that is to encompass all working-age adult social care, while the Green Paper focuses almost exclusively on older people.
 With the recent announcement that the Green Paper is to be postponed until the autumn and with little public detail on the parallel body of work, local authorities and social care providers alike are becoming more concerned about the financial viability of essential support services for vulnerable adults.
 In their recent joint report on the future of adult social care, the House of Commons Health and Social Care, and Housing, Communities and Local Government Select Committees called on the Government to widen the scope of the Green Paper to incorporate all of adult social care.
 When can the sector expect to hear more concrete proposals about the parallel body of work?
 What are the work streams?
 Who is on the panel?
 Who has given evidence and when might it report?